Rationale

 Key Objectives

-Given a patient with a mediastinal mass, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan, in particular, differentiate between causes based on compartment location.
+Given a patient with a mediastinal mass, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+In particular, the candidate will differentiate between causes based on radiographic compartment location, and if present, clinical signs and symptoms.

 Enabling Objectives